-New changes are coming into play with levy transfer funds and non-levy co-investments from the 1st April, read more to find out what they are…
+New changes have come into play with levy transfer funds and non-levy co-investments from the 1st April, read more to find out what they are…

 Apprenticeship Wage increase:

 The National Apprenticeship wage is rising from £3.70 to £3.90 per hour, as well this, the National Minimum Wage and The National Living Wage for workers over 25 is also rising.
 To check out a list of all these new rates from April 2019 please click here.

 Levy-paying employers to be able to transfer up to 25% of their funds:

 The government will make up to £450 million available to enable levy paying employers to transfer up to 25% of their funds to pay for Apprenticeship Training in their supply chains.